som-28/Winstaller/README.md

    - Type the name of the software you want to install in the search box
    - Click "Search" or press Enter
    - Browse through the search results
+   - **🆕 Batch Installation**: Check boxes next to multiple applications and use "Install Selected"
+   - **🆕 Add to Favorites**: Select applications and click "Add to Favorites" for future quick access
-   - Double-click on any application to install it
+   - **Individual Installation**: Double-click on any application to install it immediately
    - Confirm installation in the dialog box

 3. **Manage Installed Applications (Installed Apps Tab)**
    - Switch to the "Installed Apps" tab
    - Click "Refresh Installed Apps" to see all installed applications and their versions
    - Click "Show Available Updates" to see which apps can be upgraded
+   - **🆕 Batch Uninstallation**: Check boxes next to multiple applications and use "Uninstall Selected"
+   - **🆕 View Installation History**: Click "History" to see detailed installation/uninstallation records
-   - Double-click on any installed application to uninstall it
+   - **Individual Uninstallation**: Double-click on any installed application to uninstall it
    - Confirm uninstallation in the dialog box

 4. **Monitor Progress**
    - Watch progress bars during installation/uninstallation
-   - You'll see success/error messages when operations complete
+   - You'll see detailed success/error messages when batch operations complete
+   - Real-time feedback shows current operation status

 ### Advanced Features
 - **Silent Installation**: All installations are performed silently with automatic package agreement acceptance